ohmysh/docs-v2/other/faq.md

 - **ERROR 4** : Run `ohmysh --themelist` to check the name.
 - **ERROR 5** : Run `ohmysh --pluginlist` to check the name.
 - **ERROR 6** : Check your Internet connection, we cannot connect to GitHub repository.
+- **ERROR 7** : Some parameters are missing.
+Please check if the command is correct.